fishjam-cloud/mobile-client-sdk/packages/ios-client/Sources/Documentation.docc/MembraneRTC.md

 User can request 3 different types of local tracks that will get forwareded to the server by the client:
 - `LocalAudioTrack` - an audio track utilizing device's microphone
 - `LocalVideoTrack` - a video track that can utilize device's camera or if necessay use video playback from a file (useful for testing with a simulator)
-- `LocalBroadcastScreenTrack` - a screencast track taking advantage of `Broadcast Upload Extension` to record device's screen even if the app is minimized
+- `LocalBroadcastScreenTrack` - a screen share track taking advantage of `Broadcast Upload Extension` to record device's screen even if the app is minimized

-It is recommended to request necessary audio and video tracks before joining the room but it does not mean it can't be done afterwards (in case of screencast)
+It is recommended to request necessary audio and video tracks before joining the room but it does not mean it can't be done afterwards (in case of screen share)

 Once the user received `onConnected` notification they can call the `join` method to initialize joining the session.
 After receiving `onJoinSuccess` a user will receive notification about various peers joining/leaving the session, new tracks being published and ready for playback